wjn922/FaceRecognition/README.md

 ### 2. Database Design
 #### 2.1 Define Database
-You need to CREATE TABLE in the file `facerecognition.sql`.
+You need to CREATE TABLE in `facerecognition.sql`.
 Here is a sample code for `Student`.
 ```
 # Create TABLE 'Student'